carmenhg/ec530-monitor-patients-platform/README.md

 Author: Carmen Hurtado
 ## Project Description

+## Final Project Information
+**This repo serves for both project 2 and final project for this class.
+TO SEE FINAL VERSION OF THE FINAL PROJECT PLEASE GO TO THE "DEVICE" BRANCH**

+## Project 2 Information
 **Please visit the wiki page for this repo for a more detailed documentation on each API function for the different modules that are implemented [WIKI](https://github.com/carmenhg/ec530-monitor-patients-platform/wiki/Chat-Module)**
 In this project I am building a health care platform to monitor patients.
 The user of this platform include patients, medical professional, and system administrators.
 They each have different roles and access to the platform's functionalities.